NeuroQ Logo

 What Should I Eat?

 Like a car engine, your body needs fuel to run.
 Putting high octane fuel in your car will help it run smoother and get better gas mileage.
-Similarly, putting nutrient-dense foods into your body changes will help it function better.
+Similarly, putting nutrient-dense foods into your body will help it function better.
 Follow these recommendations from the Bredesen Diet to fuel your body:

 Avoid Added Sugars, Grains, and Processed Foods